Creative-Workshop/one-suggestion-per-day/README.md

-# How can Dex win back Van with his suggestions?
+ # How does this work?

 A private, password-gated page where one suggestion can be written per day (Pacific Time), shared live between everyone who has the link.